eccelerators/SimStm/README.md

 ${\color{purple}\texttt{lines append message} \space \color{black}\texttt{alines} \space \color{blue}\texttt{"Value1: \\{\\} Value2: \\{\\} to be written to a file later"}\space \color{grey}\texttt{\\$} \color{black}\texttt{mvar1} \space \color{grey}\texttt{\\$} \color{black}\texttt{mvar2}}$

 Append a line at the end of a lines object.
 The line can be derived from an array or a message.
 The message string can contain {} placeholders which are filled by values of variables given after the message string.

-#### lines delete
+#### Lines Delete

 ${\color{purple}\texttt{lines delete} \space \color{black}\texttt{alines} \space \color{grey}\texttt{\\$} \color{black}\texttt{pvar}}$

 ${\color{purple}\texttt{lines delete} \space \color{black}\texttt{alines} \space \color{black}\texttt{3}}$

-Delete a line at a given positon of a lines object.
+Delete a line at a given position of a lines object.
 The next line is moved to the given position if it exists.

-#### lines size
+#### Lines Size

 ${\color{purple}\texttt{lines size} \space \color{black}\texttt{alines} \space \color{black}\texttt{rvar}}$

-Get the size of a lines object which is the number of lines it contains currently..
+Get the size of a lines object, which is the number of lines it contains currently.

-#### lines pointer copy
+#### Lines Pointer Copy

 ${\color{purple}\texttt{lines pointer copy} \space \color{black}\texttt{tlines} \space \color{black}\texttt{slines}}$

-Copy an lines pointer e.g., tlines pointer is a copy of slines pointer after execution of the instruction.
+Copy a lines pointer; for example, `tlines` pointer is a copy of `slines`

-Used e.g., to hand over a lines object to a subroutine.
-Changes to the source lines object happen in the target lines object too.

 ### log